 Skip to Content

-Information Sciences spans across most of our daily lives and this will only increase as the world becomes more connected.
+Information sciences spans most of our daily lives and this will only increase as the world becomes more connected.
 Be part of one of the fastest growing industries in the world and choose an exciting, innovative career solving real-world problems with technology.

 At Massey University you can follow your interest in computing in a friendly and flexible learning environment.

-The Bachelor of Information Sciences is one of the first computing degrees in New Zealand to be accredited by the IT industry.
-Massey University’s majors are all endorsed by the Institute of IT professionals, the professional body for those working in the IT industry.
+The Bachelor of Information Sciences is one of the few computing degrees in New Zealand to be accredited by the IT industry.
+The Massey BInfSc is endorsed by the Institute of IT professionals, the professional body for those working in the IT industry.
+Accreditation ensures that courses are relevant to the industry, for example, the compulsory capstone course in the final year of study.

 Accredited by the Institute of Information Technology Professionals and part of the Seoul Accord, the Massey BInfSc is a first-class, internationally-recognised qualification allowing you to take your career around the world.